 Verify the Public Key: Confirm that the key has been added by running:

-SHOW USERS STARTS WITH '<username>';
+SHOW USERS STARTS WITH '<username>';- Check the

-field for your user.
+RSA_PUBLIC_KEYfield for your user.

 - Check the